mikrofusion/react-flux-reflux/presentation.rst

 ----

-What is RefluxJS?
+RefluxJS & Redux?
 =================

-  * RefluxJS is a framework implementation of the Flux architecture.
+  * RefluxJS and Redux are framework implementations of the Flux architecture.
-  * RefluxJS strives to be more Functional Reactive Programming (FRP) friendly and simplify Flux.
+  * RefluxJS strive to be more Functional Reactive Programming (FRP) friendly and simplify Flux.
-  * RefluxJS is my preferred Flux Library.
+  * Redux is completely decoupled from React and has live code editing combined with a time traveling debugger.

 ----